Shubhamkoshti/Big_Mart_Sales_prediction/README.md

 xgboost

 ### Conclusion
 I have used 3 models on this dataset but xgboost is giving me Lower RMSE and best score.
-By using this model we will predict the sales of sevral product from a perticular outlet store,
+By using this model we will predict the sales of sevral product from a perticular outlet store.